ward/run/_posts/2023-03-12-belgian-championship-half-marathon.md

 Assuming I got their names right, the people I specifically mentioned finished as follows.
 All times chip times.
 RAAC guy 1:15:01.
 Ploegsteert 1:14:29, so he really dropped me.
 Fluo patches 1:15:00.
 Elke 1:15:46.
 Ah and of course Bashir Abdi, who set a Belgian national record in 59:51.
-He told the media he could have done better if it had not been for the wind.
+He told the media afterwards he could have done better if it had not been for the wind.
 You and me both, Bashir, you and me both.

 Of the 25 person group I was in at the 5k point, 12 finished ahead of me, 11 finished behind me, and 1 DNFed.